RohithChittibommala/Tree_Coloring_Task/README.md

 ### Assumptions
 - The input is assumed to be a valid binary tree.
-- The binary tree can have both positive and negative integer values as node values.
 - The algorithm handles null nodes gracefully, as it checks for null nodes before processing.
 - The coloring pattern alternates between 'B' and 'R' starting from the root node, ensuring that adjacent nodes have different colors.
+- The Default color of node will be set to 'G';

 ### Complexity Analysis
-- Time Complexity: The algorithm performs a depth-first traversal of the binary tree, visiting each node once.
+- Time Complexity: The algorithm performs a depth-first traversal of the binary tree.
 Therefore, the time complexity is O(n), where n is the number of nodes in the tree.
 - Space Complexity: The space complexity is O(n), where n is the number of nodes in the tree, due to the space used by the `boundaryNodes` ArrayList to store boundary nodes.